jisc-services/Public-Documentation/PublicationsRouter/api/v4/Send.md

 If you are a publisher (also referred to here as a "provider") providing content to Publications Router, you have access to 2 endpoints:

-1. **Validation endpoint** - for use during initial set-up and testing of your API client, to validate the content your send to Publications Router
+1. **[Validation endpoints](#validation-post-endpoints)** - used during initial set-up and testing of your API client to validate content (metadata and zip packages) that you will send to Publications Router:
+   * Validate single notification comprising metadata + content - https://pubrouter.jisc.ac.uk/api/v4/validate/list
+   * Validation list of metadata only - https://pubrouter.jisc.ac.uk/api/v4/validate

-2. **Notification endpoint** - for "live" use, sending real notifications to Publications Router.
+2. **[Notification endpoints](#notification-endpoints)** - for "live" use, for sending real notifications to Publications Router:
+   * Submit single notification comprising both metadata + content or just metadata - https://pubrouter.jisc.ac.uk/api/v4/notification
+   * Submit list of metadata only notifications - https://pubrouter.jisc.ac.uk/api/v4/notification/list

+See below for details of each of these endpoints.

 ### Sending Metadata only or Metadata plus full-text article